 THE VIEW FROM WEST DAVENPORT

-Mike Zagata, a former DEC commissioner in the Pataki Administration and environmental executive in Fortune 500 companies, lives in West Davenport.
+Mike Zagata, a DEC commissioner in the Pataki Administration and former environmental executive with Fortune 500 companies, lives in West Davenport.